cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `script_name` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - The script where the Durable Object is defined, if it is external to this Worker.
+  - The Worker script where the Durable Object is defined, if it is external to this Worker.

 - `environment` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}